Cybertas/WriteUps/README.md

 ---

 Contact
-If you have any questions or want to learn together, feel free to [reach out on LinkedIn](https://www.linkedin.com/in/yourprofile).
+If you have any questions or want to learn together, feel free to [connect on LinkedIn](https://www.linkedin.com/in/yourprofile).